How to prepare for a long trip blog photo

 Another option, especially if you need to pack clothes for colder climates, that are usually more bulky, are these bags that suction all of the air out.

-These bags that compress save space in your luggage, so that you can fit more.
+If I’m heading on a long trip I will use bags that compress to save space in your luggage, so that I can fit more.

 They also can help organize things that you may only need in a colder destination.